 You can track core web vitals in Google Search Console or by using PageSpeed Insights, which will sum up your overall page experience for both mobile and desktop versions of your site.

 Improving core web vitals can be tricky, often involving dev changes, image compression, or adjustments to third-party scripts — but getting it right improves not only your rankings and organic traffic but also makes your site more accessible and friendly to all.

 Check out our guide on how to improve page speed for better ranking and organic traffic.

-SEO metrics need special attention as they can often be misleading.
+No matter the channel, choosing the right metrics to track and analyze has a big impact on results.
+SEO metrics need special attention as they can often be misleading or can result in lots of time spent collecting metrics that don't really matter.
+At First Page Strategy, we're big proponents of focusing on the data that leads to action.
 Instead of wasting time tracking and monitoring several SEO KPIs, consider sticking with the most important ones.
 It won't just save you time and money, but it gets easier to analyze SEO performance with fewer, more accurate metrics.